Packaging & printing: the export challenge

 In any case, companies must be prepared for internal obstacles.
 Recently introduced regulatory changes may not get full buy-in from companies, considering the limited time to adapt.
 In addition, the government's planned 2025 restriction on 4.0 incentives may further complicate the situation.
 It is crucial that companies continue to promote innovative solutions and take advantage of emerging technologies, such as artificial intelligence, to remain competitive.

-Prospects for global excellence in packaging & printing
+Global excellence prospects for packaging & printing

 The 2025 projections show a favorable scenario, with a solid production base and ambitious revenue targets.
 Investments in digitization, blockchain and Industry 4.0 are essential to address global instabilities, making the system more flexible and robust.